 A great mix is what takes a song from a nice idea to something that you feel.
 A great mix is what sets the scene for the story you want to tell.
 A great mix is what takes a song from "timely" to "timeless."
 A great mix is what you need and I will deliver!

 Hi, I'm Ryan from Red Panda Recording and I want to mix your music.

 Whether a single, EP, or album I will make sure your music shines and the listener hears your story.

-Wherever you are in the process, I will help finish your track / album and make sure it is your best music to date.
-I don't believe in cookie-cutter or "one-size-fits-all" approaches; I'll take the time to get to know you, your background, and your project so I can understand your musical vision and bring it to fruition.
+I don't believe in cookie-cutter or "one-size-fits-all" approaches; I'll take the time to get to know you, your influences, and your goals so I can bring your musical vision to fruition.

 CreditsAllMusic verified credits for Ryan Mackstaller

 I am currently working with Ryan Mackstaller on a third Quietus record because the process and final product of the previous two went so well.
 He is a rare combination of talented musician, meticulous and informed engineer/producer, and thoughtful, considerate person.
 Quietus initial DIY recordings have presented particular challenges for each of these very different roles and Ryan has consistently demonstrated command with all of them.
 There’s no personal ego or aesthetic agenda at Red Panda and Ryan is always committed to the creative goals of the artists he’s working with.